Azure/iot-operations-sdks/doc/overview.md

 1. A set of clients implementing integration with **Azure IoT Operations services** such as **State Store**, **Leader Election**, **Leased Lock**, and **Schema Registry**.

 1. The Protocol Compiler allows clients and servers to communicate via a schema contract.
 Describe the communication (Telemetry, RPC and serialization) using DTDL, then generate a set of client libraries and server library stubs across a set of popular programming languages.

+## Application types

+The SDKs supports two different applications types of the edge:

+### Edge Application

+The edge application is a freeform program to interact with different components on the edge such as the MQTT Broker and the state store.
+This would typically be used for custom edge logic, where you want full control over how the application is configured and deployed.

+### Akri Connector